schmidtfa/schmidtfa/README.md

-This repository is my first attempt to setup a webpage.
-The webpage can be accessed over "schmidtfa.github.io/schmidtfa"
+This repository is my first attempt to setup a personal website.
+The website can be accessed @ https://schmidtfa.github.io/schmidtfa/